A Look at the Future of Home-Based Education

 the challenges faced by one student may be vastly different from those faced by another.

-As result, standardized teaching technique may no longer be as relevant as it once was; instead, the community must thoroughly research, comprehend, and encourage each student along his or her own individual learning path.
+As a result, a standardized teaching technique may no longer be as relevant as it once was; instead, the community must thoroughly research, comprehend, and encourage each student along his or her own individual learning path.

 Such idealistic ideals are attainable if the first step is to offer each student,